 The Centre for Advanced Training (CAT) offers high-quality training to young people aged 10 – 18 years with exceptional talent and potential in dance.
-CAT is part of a national programme supported and developed by the Department for Education’s Music and Dance Scheme.
+The CAT is part of a national programme supported by the Department for Education’s Music and Dance Scheme.

 Find answers to our frequently asked questions here.
 Can’t find what you’re looking for?
 Email CAT@danceeast.co.uk

 We offer a range of free workshops for schools, colleges, youth groups and dance schools in key areas throughout the region to inspire students to apply for the DanceEast CAT and to spot any potential talent.

 It’s really important that there are no financial barriers to accessing the CAT, therefore means-tested grants are available to support the costs of the programme.

 Here you will find everything you need to know about the CAT teaching team and the wonderful musicians.

 The DanceEast CAT is one the National Centres for Advanced Training in Dance.

 If you have any questions or would like any more information about the DanceEast CAT, please contact a member of the DanceEast team.